- The NASDAQ Stock Market allows investors to buy and sell stocks over a computer network.

-When the NASDAQ first began, stock trading took place over a computer bulletin board system and over the telephone.
-Now, trading on the NASDAQ occurs using automated trading systems, which offer full reports on trades and on daily trading volumes.
+When the NASDAQ first began, stock trading took place over a computer bulletin board system and through the telephone.
+Now, trading on the NASDAQ occurs using automated trading systems, which offer full financial reports on trades and daily trading volumes.
 Automated trading also offers automatic execution of trades based on parameters set by the trader.

-While the New York Stock Exchange is still considered a bigger exchange because its market capitalization is much higher, the NASDAQ has a greater trading volume than any other U.S. exchange, with approximately 1.8 billion trades per day.
+While the New York Stock Exchange (NYSE) is still considered a bigger exchange because its market capitalization is much higher, the NASDAQ has a greater trading volume than any other U.S. exchange – with approximately 1.8 billion trades per day.

 With no trading floor, NASDAQ built the NASDAQ MarketSite in Manhattan’s Times Square to create a tangible physical presence.
-The large outdoor electronic display gives current financial information on the tower 24 hours a day.
+The large outdoor electronic display gives current financial information on the tower 24/7.
 Trading takes place Monday through Friday, 9:30 a.m. to 4 p.m.
 Eastern time, except for major holidays.

-Like any stock exchange, the NASDAQ uses an index, or a collection of stocks that are used to deliver a market performance snapshot.
-The NYSE offers the Dow Jones Industrial Average (DJIA) as its primary index, and NASDAQ offers the NASDAQ Composite and the NASDAQ 100.
+Like any stock exchange, the NASDAQ uses indexes, which are a collection of industry-specific stocks.
+The indexes can be used to deliver a snapshot on the performance of the current market.
+Just as the NYSE offers the Dow Jones Industrial Average (DJIA) as its primary index, NASDAQ offers the NASDAQ Composite and the NASDAQ 100.

 The NASDAQ 100 is a modified capitalization-weighted index made up of the 100 largest companies in market value that trade on the NASDAQ.
 These companies cover a range of market sectors, though the largest are generally technology-related.
 Companies can be added and removed each year from the NASDAQ 100 depending on their market value.

-Both the NASDAQ Composite and the NASDAQ 100 include companies incorporated outside of the United States, as well as American companies.
-This differs from other major indexes, as the DJIA does not include foreign companies.
+Both the NASDAQ Composite and the NASDAQ 100 include U.S. companies and businesses outside the country.
+This differs from other major indexes, as the DJIA currently only consists of U.S. companies.

 History of the NASDAQ

-Founded by the National Association of Securities Dealers, the NASDAQ opened on Feb.
+Founded by the NASD, the NASDAQ opened on Feb.
 8, 1971.
 The world’s first electronic stock market began by trading more than 2,500 over-the-counter securities.
 At the time, the NASDAQ was a computer bulletin board-type system.
 At first, no actual trading took place between buyers and sellers.
 Instead, the NASDAQ evened the traders’ odds by narrowing the spread between the bid price and ask price of stocks.

-Thanks to its tech-heavy nature, the NASDAQ Composite took a major hit after the dot-com bubble burst of the late 1990s, dropping from over 5,000 to below 1,200.
-Other notable dates on the NASDAQ timeline include:
+Thanks to its tech-heavy nature, the NASDAQ Composite took a major hit after the dot-com bubble burst in the late 1990s, dropping from over 5,000 to below 1,200.
+Here are some other notable dates on the NASDAQ timeline:

-1975 – NASDAQ invents the modern IPO (Initial Public Offering) by listing venture-capital-backed companies and allows the underwriting syndicates to trade as market makers.
+1975: NASDAQ invents the modern Initial Public Offering (IPO) by listing venture-capital-backed companies.
+This allows the underwriting syndicates to trade as market makers.

-1998 – NASDAQ merges with the American Stock Exchange to form the NASDAQ-AMEX Market Group.
-(AMEX was acquired by NYSE Euronext in 2008 and its data was integrated into the NYSE.)
+1998: NASDAQ merges with the American Stock Exchange to form the NASDAQ-AMEX Market Group.
+AMEX was later acquired by NYSE Euronext in 2008 and its data was integrated into the NYSE.

-2000 – NASDAQ membership votes to restructure and spin off NASDAQ into a publicly traded shareholder-owner for-profit company, the NASDAQ Stock Market, Inc.
+2000: NASDAQ members vote to restructure and spin-off NASDAQ into a publicly traded shareholder-owner for-profit company: NASDAQ Stock Market Inc.

-2007 – NASDAQ acquires OMX, a Swedish-Finnish financial company, and changes name to the NASDAQ OMX Group.
+2007: NASDAQ acquires OMX, a Swedish-Finnish financial firm, and changes its name to NASDAQ OMX Group.
 NASDAQ OMX buys the Boston Stock Exchange.

-2008 – NASDAQ OMX buys the Philadelphia Stock Exchange, the oldest stock exchange in the United States.
+2008: NASDAQ OMX purchases the Philadelphia Stock Exchange, the oldest stock exchange in the United States.

-2009 – NASDAQ OMX creates a mobile Web version of nasdaq.com, an industry first.
+2009: NASDAQ OMX creates a mobile version of nasdaq.com, an industry first.